 / (the root path/home page).
 This completely undermines its ability to track which pages on your website receive the most visitors.
 Cloudflare’s script collects the correct path, so this seems to be a bug in how Cloudflare processes the submissions.

 Every web browser except Chrome now has some anti-tracking blocklists built-in by default.
 These blocklists either restricts these services’ ability to set cookies (irrelevant for Cloudflare), or blocks the browser from communicating with them.
 I doubt Cloudflare’s privacy stance will make much of a difference with anti-tracking and ad-blocking browser extensions and similar services.
-The Cloudflare Web Analytics domain will likely (and undeservedly) end up on the same blocklists as trackers that are a hundred times worse than Cloudflare when it comes to respecting people’s privacy.
+The CWA domain will likely (and undeservedly) end up on the same blocklists as trackers that are a hundred times worse than Cloudflare when it comes to respecting people’s privacy.
 The goal of the anti-trackers is to block as much tracking as possible, with no regard for promoting or allow-listing less privacy-invasive alternatives.

 At the close, I still have this mantra playing on repeat in the back of my mind: “if you’re not paying for a service then you’re the product.”
 How come Cloudflare is offering this service for free?
 It surely cost money to maintain, develop, and operate the service.
 Some website owners might be convinced by performance data showing that their slow websites can be made faster by moving to Cloudflare’s enterprise products.
 I doubt it will lead to an enormous number of sales, however.

 I guess that what Cloudflare wants out of its service is the page-loading performance data.
 This data has previously only been available to Google, which gets it through its free Chrome web browser.
 Cloudflare’s business is delivering websites as fast as technically possible.
-The Web Analytics service will help it gather extensive and precise “business intelligence” about what causes slow loading times on real-world websites on real-world devices for real-world visitors.
+The CWA service will help it gather extensive and precise “business intelligence” about what causes slow loading times on real-world websites on real-world devices for real-world visitors.

 Cloudflare Web Analytics is a good option for website owners that want just the essential information about how many visit their website and which pages are popular (assuming it fixes the page-path bug).
 It’s not for you if you want to track your success over time and trends.
 The service has plenty of room for improvement, but I think that Cloudflare is off to a good start.